steveparakal/Time-Series-Structural-Break-Detection/README.md

-# Thesis-StructuralBreak-KolmogorovSmirnov
+# StructuralBreak-KolmogorovSmirnov
-Proposed method for thesis for structural break prediction using two sample Kolmogorov Smirnov test.
+Proposed method for for structural break prediction on time series using two sample Kolmogorov Smirnov test.